PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:25:26
+Last updated: 2024-04-02 18:26:35
-Random Quote: There is nothing permanent except change. - Heraclitus
+Random Quote: Difficulties increase the nearer we get to the goal. - Johann Wolfgang von Goethe